EnzoBnl/enzobnl/spark.md

 [Full code available here](https://gist.github.com/EnzoBnl/37e07e9cf7bce440734c7d33304257f0)

 ### 3) Additionnal notes
-If the only references manipulated
+If the only references manipulated using strongly typed `Dataset`s are instances of `AnyVal`, then it will be as GC friendly as "DataFrame" operations and may only imply a few more method calls.
+You may want to r

 ## VI/ Conversion to RDD: `df.rdd` vs `df.queryExecution.toRdd()`
 [Jacek Laskowski's post on SO](https://stackoverflow.com/questions/44708629/is-dataset-rdd-an-action-or-transformation)